 The public offering price per share of our common stock will be substantially higher than the net tangible book value per share of our common stock immediately after the offering.
-At the assumed public offering price of \$2.73 per share, which was the last sale price of our common stock on The NASDAQ Capital Market on February 2, 2016, purchasers of our common stock will incur immediate dilution of \$1.48 per share in the net tangible book value of their purchased shares.
+At the public offering price of \$2.50 per share, purchasers of our common stock will incur an estimated immediate dilution of \$1.27 per share in the net tangible book value of their purchased shares.
 Conversely, the shares of common stock that our existing stockholders currently own will receive an increase in net tangible book value per share.
 For a further description of the dilution that you will experience immediately after this offering, see the section in this prospectus titled "Dilution."